derekjdoug/city-explorer-api/README.md

 ## Getting Started

-- Refactor all of the code on the server.js file into different modules for increased readability and to separate functionality.
+- Refactor all the components on the server to use cache hits for efficiency.

 ## Architecture